Pycnogenol is a compound of natural chemicals. It comes from the bark of a European pine tree.

 Can you get progesterone naturally from foods?

-Many plants make progesterone.
+Many plants make compounds similar to progesterone which may or may not function like the purified progesterone chemical.
 The progesterone in creams bought without a prescription is made by processing ingredients from plants, such as yams.

 What are the risks of using progesterone?